Text by CLOT Magazine

 BIOFABRICATE is the annual conference that brings together critical thinking and design to challenge both what we know and how we use materials.
 The conference was founded by designer and TED Senior Fellow Suzanne Lee in 2014 and is focused on creating a better sustainable future in harmony with our environment.
 Suzanne Lee is also the founder of Biocouture™, an innovative and pioneering living materials consultancy focused on growing materials from living microorganisms.

-It’s important that initiatives like BIOFABRICATE bring together all these creators to exchange ideas and knowledge and to create debate and reflection; opening and creating new frontiers for a more sustainable future in which biological materials are leading a new industrial revolution.
-MIT chemist just have determined the structure of the enzyme polyhydroxyalkanoate (PHA) synthase, found in nearly all bacteria.
-This enzyme can produce biodegradable plastics, which could involve a possible step toward a commercial production of biodegradable plastics.
-So, perhaps, we can say that we are approaching the 3rd Industrial Revolution?
+It’s important that initiatives like BIOFABRICATE bring together all these creators to exchange ideas and knowledge and to create debate and reflection, opening and creating new frontiers for a more sustainable future in which biological materials are leading a new industrial revolution.
+MIT chemists just have determined the structure of the enzyme polyhydroxyalkanoate (PHA) synthase, found in nearly all bacteria.
+This enzyme can produce biodegradable plastics, which could involve a possible step toward commercial production of biodegradable plastics.
+So, perhaps, we can say that we are approaching the 3rd Industrial Revolution.